-The Family Law Firm of Healy & Eliot helps clients seek post-divorce modifications that reflect major lifestyle changes for ex-spouses, parents and children, such as relocation, remarriage, illness and financial difficulties.
+At The Family Law Firm Healy Eliot + McCann, our Connecticut family law attorneys help clients seek post-divorce modifications that reflect major lifestyle changes for ex-spouses, parents, and children, such as relocation, remarriage, illness, and financial difficulties.

 Reasons to Change a Divorce or Custody Agreement

-Before a divorce can be finalized, issues such as child custody and parenting time, child support and alimony need to be resolved.
+Before a divorce can be finalized, issues such as child custody and parenting time, child support, and alimony need to be resolved.
 The law understands, however, that life moves forward, often in directions unforeseen at the time of divorce.
 When a significant or “substantial change” in circumstances affects the operability of a custody or support arrangement, either party to a divorce may seek a modification of the court order.
 Possible examples of such change in circumstances may include:

-- One parent decides to relocate and move out-of-state or far from the other parent.
+- One parent decides to relocate and move out of state or far from the other parent.

 - A former spouse remarries or begins to cohabitate with another person.

-- A former spouse loses his or her job, suffers a substantial decrease in income, or gains new employment or a promotion.
+- A former spouse loses his or her job, suffers a substantial decrease in income, or gains new employment or promotion.